Dimasa people: Cultivation

 The Dimasas were till recently agricultural, centering on shifting agriculture; but in recent times this has changed with profound changes in the community.
-Following political problems in the 18th century, the Dimasa ruler moved further south in the plains of Cachar and there took place a division among them–with the hills Dimasa maintaining their traditional living and political exclusiveness, the plains Dimasas have made no attempt to assert themselves.
+Following political problems in the 18th century, the Dimasa ruler moved further south in the plains of Cachar and there took place a division among them–with the hills Dimasa maintaining their traditional living and political exclusiveness, the plains Dimasas have not attempted to assert themselves.

 Ethnicity

+Photo from 1900 showing the typical face of a Dimasa/Hojai Kachari man(bottom).

-Based on cultural and religious differences, The Dimasa people are classified into two separate groups.
-The Dimasas of highlands are recognized officially as "Dimasa" in documents while the Dimasa diaspora in the plains of Cachar who converted to Hinduism in 19th century are known as Barmans and formally recognized as "Barmans in Cachar" by Government to distinguish them from Barman Kacharis, a distinct group living in western Assam.
+Based on cultural and religious differences, the Dimasa people are classified into two separate groups.
+The Dimasas of the highlands are recognised officially as "Dimasa" in documents, while the Dimasa diaspora in the plains of Cachar who converted to Hinduism in the 19th century are known as Barmans and formally recognized as "Barmans in Cachar" by the Government to distinguish them from Barman Kacharis, a distinct group living in western Assam.
 The Dimasas, inhabiting in the Cachar district are officially recognized as one of the Scheduled Tribes under the plains category in Assam in the name called “Barmans in Cachar”.